ocaml/dune/doc/concepts/actions.rst

 explicitly for the special ``%{<kind>:...}`` forms; these are recognized and automatically handled by Dune.

-The DSL is currently quite limited, so if you want to do something complicated it's recommended to write a small OCaml program and use the DSL to invoke it.
+The DSL is currently quite limited, so if you want to do something complicated, it's recommended to write a small OCaml program and use the DSL to invoke it.
 You can use `shexp <https://github.com/janestreet/shexp>`__ to write portable scripts or :ref:`configurator` for configuration related tasks.
 You can also